MatiasStorm/Kea_DAT_Node_2021_AUTUMN/dank_memes/README.md

     }
 ```

-### Description
-Returns the meme with the given id else 404

 ## POST
 **Endpoint:** `/memes`

+Creates a new meme with auto incremented id

 ### Example Request
 ```json